russellromney/dash-security/README.md

 # dash-security

-The `security` module allows you to granularly control access to different layouts for users and orgs, and dynamically serve different content to different users with the same layouts and assets.
+`dash-security` module allows you to granularly control access to different layouts for users and orgs, and dynamically serve different content to different users with the same layouts and assets.

 (future: arbitrary permission levels)